PeterCamilleri/CX16/utilities/assist_16/README.md

 *Example:*

     .zeropage
-    pter .res 2                        ; A pointer to some data. cter .res 1                        ; A loop counter
+    pter: .res 2                       ; A pointer to some data.
+    cter: .res 1                       ; A loop counter

     .import root_array:absolute        ; Import a reference to an array in another file.
     .import root_size                  ; Import its size too.